The Guide to Program Effectiveness is provided to help advisors, faculty, and administrators:

 - improve their ability to understand and meet student needs.

-We believe assessment and evaluation will be most effective if their use is locally-driven and resources can be adapted to meet program-level needs and goals.
+Assessment and evaluation are most effective if their use is locally-driven and resources can be adapted to meet program-level needs and goals.
 Whether one works individually or is a manager of a small or large advising program; whether one is new to advising or a seasoned professional; and, whether one works in a curricular or a co-curricular program: our aim is to help all advisors develop a framework for evaluation and assessment that benefits students, supports advising, and informs administrators and faculty.
-We have identified valuable and flexible resources to help the advising community better define its values and achieve its goals through meaningful self-evaluation and assessment.
-We believe these efforts will serve the entire UC Berkeley community well and help raise awareness of the true value of advising.
+The following resources to help the advising community better define its values and achieve its goals through meaningful self-evaluation and assessment.
+These efforts will serve the entire UC Berkeley community well and help raise awareness of the true value of advising.

 (1) Understanding and evaluating advising programs(link is external) (program standards and reflective questions)